 413 SOUTH 8TH STREET, SPRINGFIELD, SANGAMON COUNTY, ILLINOIS

 Situated on the corner of 8th Street and Jackson Street in Springfield, Illinois, is the only home that Abraham Lincoln ever owned.
-Reverend Charles Dresser built this house in 1839 and lived in it for only 5 years.
-This same reverend married Abraham and Mary Todd.
-In 1844, Mr. Lincoln was a young promising attorney who purchased the home for $1,500.
-As wise as Mr. Lincoln was, he invested in making several additions to increase the value of the home.
-The Lincoln family lived there for 17 years before father Abraham became the 16th president of the United States.
-On February 11, 1861, the Lincoln family left Springfield on a train to Washington D.C., settling into the White House.
+Reverend Charles Dresser built the house in 1839 and lived in it for only five years.
+This same reverend officiated the marriage of Abraham and Mary Todd.
+In 1844, Mr. Lincoln, then a young and promising attorney, purchased the home for $1,500.
+Demonstrating his wisdom, Mr. Lincoln made several additions to increase the home's value.
+The Lincoln family lived there for 17 years before Abraham became the 16th president of the United States.
+On February 11, 1861, the Lincolns departed Springfield by train for Washington, D.C., to settle into the White House.

-The exterior and interior of this home had architectural elements traditional to fashions of the 18th century era.
-Overall, the exterior is a cross between Greek Revival and Georgian Colonial design with some Italianate detailing.
-Classic elements are characterized by its symmetry, paired chimneys, medium-pitched roof, and the paneled front center door.
-There are six-over-six window sashes, decorative brackets in the eaves, with wood moldings atop the windows.
-The house is very identifiable, painted in light tan with proportionally laid-out green shutters.
-The front door is unusually inset, signaling that it might be a remnant of a once-columned porch.
-Greek Revival-styled houses had these common entry porticoes.
+The exterior and interior of the home feature architectural elements traditional to 18th-century styles.
+The exterior is a blend of Greek Revival and Georgian Colonial design with some Italianate detailing.
+Its classic features include symmetry, paired chimneys, a medium-pitched roof, and a paneled front center door.
+The six-over-six window sashes, decorative brackets in the eaves, and wood mouldings atop the windows further define its style.
+Painted in light tan with proportionally placed green shutters, the house is highly recognizable.
+The front door is unusually inset, suggesting it may be a remnant of a once-columned porch, a common feature in Greek Revival-style homes with entry porticoes.

-Mr. Lincoln took pride in fixing up his own home by making plenty of renovations.
-The original one-and-one-half-story high house soon became two stories once the “sloped” ceilings were raised with room additions.
-The new roof had a pronounced overhang.
-In 1846, a bedroom and pantry were added to the back of the house; in 1853, a barn was built.
-Mary Todd Lincoln desired a “proper Victorian interior” in constructing a dividing wall between the kitchen and dining room.
-These architectural transformations took place between 1844 to 1861.
+Mr. Lincoln took pride in improving his home, undertaking numerous renovations.
+The original one-and-a-half-story house became a full two stories when the “sloped” ceilings were raised, and additional rooms were constructed.
+The new roof featured a pronounced overhang.
+In 1846, a bedroom and pantry were added to the back of the house, and in 1853, a barn was built.
+Mary Todd Lincoln desired a “proper Victorian interior” and oversaw the construction of a dividing wall between the kitchen and dining room.
+These architectural transformations occurred between 1844 and 1861.

-Sadly, the Lincolns never returned to their home in Springfield because of the president’s tragic assassination.
-The last tenant lived in this house from 1861 to 1887, making personal profits conducting it as a museum.
-In 1887, the eldest son Robert Lincoln sold the house to the State of Illinois.
-Today, the Lincolns’ Springfield home is a museum still managed by the National Park Service.
-This national treasure has been carefully restored to its 1860 appearance.
-A tour of a prior American president’s house is always a fascinating experience.
-History enthusiasts appreciate even the smallest details of a historical home that includes the fine architectural wood moldings and trim.
-Preservationists do a fine job in furthering President Abraham Lincoln’s legacy.
+Sadly, the Lincolns never returned to their Springfield home due to the president’s tragic assassination.
+The last tenant lived in the house from 1861 to 1887, operating it as a museum for personal profit.
+In 1887, the eldest son, Robert Lincoln, sold the house to the State of Illinois.
+Today, the Lincolns’ Springfield home is a museum managed by the National Park Service.
+This national treasure has been meticulously restored to its 1860 appearance.
+Touring the home of a former American president is always a fascinating experience.
+History enthusiasts appreciate even the smallest details of a historical home, including its fine architectural wood mouldings and trim.
+Preservationists have done an excellent job of honoring and furthering President Abraham Lincoln’s legacy.